5 Tips to Write a Winning Graphic Design Brief

 Bonus Tip: View The Design Brief as a Living Collaborative Document

-You may start writing the design brief on your own, but it shouldn’t remain that way.
+You may start writing the design brief independently, but it shouldn’t remain that way.
 Reach out to your sales team and other customer-facing employees to get insights into your customers.

-Of course, these are the things you will do before you begin shopping for bids from graphic designers.
+Of course, these are the things you will do before shopping for bids from graphic designers.

 Once you start this phase, be willing to accept feedback from the designers you contact.